 Educational symposiums from:

-Matthew Rowley, Rebecca Stout, Martin Cate, Kelly Patterson, Duke Weiss, Clint Lanier and Derek Hembree, Charles Phoenix, Eric October, Jason Lee, Lady Borgia, Violetta Beretta, P. Moss, and Joel Plys.
+Matthew Rowley, Rebecca Stout, Martin Cate, Kelly Patterson, Duke Weiss, Clint Lanier and Derek Hembree, Charles Phoenix, Eric October, Lady Borgia, Violetta Beretta, P. Moss, and Joel Plys.

 Disc Jockeyed music from: